 Guidelines to keep in mind when generating rules:

 Rules are put in place to make sure that the boundaries for what is acceptable are clear.
 To ensure that the rules are really clear and easy to understand, it is important to state the rules in simple terms.
-Remember that it is important to have the rules stated simply and clearly so that the children know what behaviour is acceptable and what behaviour is not ok.
+This will ensure that children know what behaviour is acceptable and what behaviour is not ok.

 Rules work best when they are positively stated – this is because rules are a way of clearly telling children what is expected of them.
 By stating rules positively – the rules themselves state exactly what you expect the children to do.
 This way, children know what to do, rather than simply being told what not to do.
 When rules are stated in a positive way, you can use the rule to redirect the child’s rule-breaking behaviour by reminding them of the rule.

-For example, instead of responding to a child’s name calling by simply saying “don’t be mean to your brother”, you could say “That wasn’t a nice way to speak to your brother – in our family, we treat each other with respect”.
-This is a much clearer way to communicate exactly what is expected of the child, and outlines which rule needs to be followed.
+For example, instead of responding to a child’s name calling by simply saying ‘don’t be mean to your brother’, you could say ‘That wasn’t a nice way to speak to your brother – in our family, we treat each other with respect’.
+This is a much more positive way to communicate exactly what is expected of the child, and outlines which rule needs to be followed.

 Children find it hard to keep multiple ideas in their awareness at any one time, so keeping the set of rules to just a few key points is ideal.
 Ideally the amount of rules should be limited to 5 or less.
 This way, children will be able to remember them all.